 Computer vision strives to replicate the human eyes effectively, together with the brain’s ability to tell the difference between different objects or situations.
 Using this in an industrial setting should result in fewer accidents and prevention instead of correction.

-The automotive industry is one of the early adopters of computer vision systems and continues to hold the largest share of the computer vision market among other industries in the industrial vertical.
+The automotive industry is one of the early adopters of computer vision systems and continues to hold the largest share of the computer vision analytics solutions providers market among other industries in the industrial vertical.
 Automation is widely used for assembling vehicles in this industry; hence, the adoption of computer vision systems is high.
 This is contributing to the growth of the computer vision market for the automotive industry.

-Soaring need for vision-guided robotic systems across the pharmaceutical & chemical, food & beverage, automotive, and packaging industries is expected to augment the market.
+Soaring the need for vision-guided robotic systems across the pharmaceutical & chemical, food & beverage, automotive, and packaging industries is expected to augment the market.
 Surging demand for application-oriented machine vision systems is also boosting the adoption of the technology over the forecast period.

 Computer vision is extensively used for inspection purposes, which include presence/absence checking, secure detection of Personal Protective Equipment, Activity Recognition, Forklift safety, etc. A computer vision solution can work with an existing CCTV network and act as an advanced and effective replica of the human eyes.
 However, these CV eyes will have the added ability to classify different objects or situations and react accordingly, such as in the form of alerts.